 HTTP and HTTPS

 Hypertext Transfer Protocol (HTTP) is how web browsers communicate.
 You’ll probably see an http:// or https:// in front of the websites you visit.
 HTTP and HTTPS are the same, except HTTPS encrypts all data sent between you and the web server — hence the “S” for security.
-Today, nearly all websites use HTTPS to improve the privacy of your data.
+Today, nearly all websites use HTTPS to improve the privacy of your data like the free SSL provided by the free CMS hub.

 A vulnerability is a place of weakness that a hacker might exploit when launching a cyber attack.
 Vulnerabilities might be software bugs that need to be patched, or a password reset process that can be triggered by unauthorized people.
 Defensive cybersecurity measures (like the ones we talk about later) help ensure data is protected by putting layers of protections between attackers and the things they’re trying to do or access.